ProjectPhoenixVM/phoenix/incinerator/README.md

 There are only 84 sub-formats, meaning an alternate encoding scheme could use only 7 bits, freeing one additiona bit to store address_high_bits

 All the lengths for the arrays in the serialized `MemoryDiff` could use fewer bits (ie. dd knows it has max size 2^30*2^12, why use 64 bits when 42 could do)

+Allow up to 256 patterns in the pattern array if the zero pattern is never used